douglampe/denon-avr-net/README.md

 ## Light
 For integer values with a min/max level, you can configure a light and use the brightness to control the level.
 This works great for zone volume.
+Some commands require a space between the command and the level.
+Set the value of the `space_after_prefix` config to `true` to send a space between the command and the level value.

 ```
 light: